more-ginger/pn-analysis/README.md

 ### ./notebooks/images/download.ipynb
 The notebook should be used to download the corpus of images for the analysis.
 It creates a subfolder in `data` called `images/nytimes` and saves the images there.
 By design, the images will not be committed in the GitHub repo.

+## Places

+### ./notebooks/images/places.ipynb
+The notebook can be used to find out how many times the NYT coverage references a place, by creating a list of countries and US states to test against the keywords used in articles.
+The notebook outputs the dataset `nyt_coverage_places` where all the categories related to a certain place are included, as well as the timeline of mentions for a certain country.

+### ./notebooks/images/places-top-keywords.ipynb
+The notebook returns the file `top_keywords_by_location.json` where only the top 20 categories for each location are kept, along with the amount of times each category is mentioned in relation to the total count of articles.